 Since the 1972 Olympic Games when Munich chose the concept of a “Green Olympics” sustainability has been at the forefront of the Munich Councils ethos for the city.

 Fast-forward to 2019 when there was a new dimension to the world-wide publics discourse on climate change.
 Suddenly many more socially and environmentally responsible causes gained massive momentum around the globe.

 But Munich has been at the forefront of such movements for much, much longer.

-Munich is not only green in a very real sense, by having loads of actual green space, but also in the sustainable sense such as its renewable energy initiatives, recycling programs, pedestrian-friendly shopping areas, cycle ways and more!
+Munich is not only green in a very real sense, by having loads of actual green space, but also in the sustainable sense such as its renewable energy initiatives, recycling programs, green based eateries, pedestrian-friendly shopping areas, cycle ways and more!

 The city has invested over €9 billion Euros into clean energy projects alone and has a very ambitious target of utilising 100% clean energy by 2025.

 The impressive ecological and sustainable balance the city has achieved thus far should be commended and its contribution to tackling the systemic global crises we face should be admired.